Table of content

 Delivery apps can open new opportunities and possible streams for revenue that would otherwise not be accessible to your business.
 During the current quarantine, delivery apps have seen a boom in orders as they bring the outside world to the customer.
 In a way, the on-demand delivery app remains cost-effective and provides a high ROI over the period.

 Business to Business (B2B)

-Business to business on-demand delivery apps connect one business to another with the fast on-demand service of a customer-facing app.
-Expectations have risen, a study by Project44 found that 94% of people making business purchasing decisions expect the same experience you'd associate with a business to customer on-demand delivery service.
+B2B on-demand delivery apps connect one business to another with the fast on-demand service of a customer-facing app.
+But expectations have rised.
+A study by Project44 found that 94% of business buyers expect the same level of customer experience and satisfaction as when they’re have with a B2C on-demand delivery purchase.
 Some of the on-demand delivery companies that have stepped up to fill this market include:

 The B2B component of Bolt offers same-day deliveries and multiple drop-offs in a single run.
 It's estimated that B2B eCommerce will be worth $1.8 trillion by 2023, so building an on-demand mobile delivery app for a slice of that market is a good prospect.

 Business to Consumer (B2C)

 These on-demand delivery services apps significantly cut their costs and can come with an in-built customer base from partnering with known brands.
 The business to consumer market is expected to continue growing by 8.2%.
 While most revenue is still generated in China for this market, it is rapidly expanding internationally, with the coronavirus being a significant driver.

 Person to Person (P2P)

 Glocalzone is a particularly innovative on-demand application.
 It connects people traveling with customers aiming to buy a product from a different country.
 Travelers can make some extra cash, and the purchaser cuts down on the expense of importing hard to find goods.
 It quckly reached over 100K users, despite being a niche area of the on-demand package delivery market.

 On-Demand Delivery App Cost